bmc/py-sqlshell/README.md

 commercial-grade software, and I'm not aggressively maintaining it.
 (That's one reason it isn't in PyPI right now.)
 Don't expect me to jump on feature requests.

+**Windows users**: You're on your own.
+Sorry.
+I haven't tested `sqlshell` on Windows, and I likely won't.
+If it works for you, that's terrific.
+If it doesn't, I'm unwilling to debug why.

 ## License